2022 NFL head coaching and G.M. change tracker - ProFootballTalk

 Las Vegas: Head coach Jon Gruden resigned on October 11.
 Special teams coordinator Rich Bisaccia was named interim head coach.

 Jacksonville: Head coach Urban Meyer was fired on December 16.
 Offensive coordinator Darrell Bevell was named interim coach.
 Requested interviews with Buccaneers offensive coordinator Byron Leftwich and defensive coordinator Todd Bowles.
 Requested interviews with Cowboys offensive coordinator Kellen Moore and defensive coordinator Dan Quinn.
-Requested interview with Colts defeAdd Newnsive coordinator Matt Eberflus and are expected to interview former Eagles head coach Doug Pederson.
+Requested interview with Colts defensive coordinator Matt Eberflus and are expected to interview former Eagles head coach Doug Pederson.
 Requested interview with Packers offensive coordinator Nathaniel Hackett.
 Expected to interview former Colts and Lions head coach Jim Caldwell.
 Pederson is scheduled to interview with the team on December 30.
 Hackett and Quinn declined to interview during the regular season.
 Interviewed Bowles on January 3.
 Interviewed Caldwell January 4.
 Expected to interview Hackett during Packers’ playoff bye week.
 Interviewing Leftwich on January 7.
 Interviewing Moore on January 7.
 Set to interview former Texans head coach Bill O’Brien after January 10.
+Set to interview interim head coach Darrell Bevell.

+Denver: Fired head coach Vic Fangio on January 9.
+Requested interview with Patriots LBs coach Jerod Mayo.
+Requested interview with Cowboys defensive coordinator Dan Quinn.
+Requested interview with Cowboys offensive coordinator Kellen Moore.
+Requested interviews with Chiefs offensive coordinator Eric Bieniemy and Packers offensive coordinator Nathaniel Hackett.
+Requested interview with Lions defensive coordinator Aaron Glenn.
+Requested interview with Rams offensive coordinator Kevin O’Connell.
+Requested interview with Packers quarterbacks coach Luke Getsy.
+Requested interview with Eagles defensive coordinator Jonathan Gannon.
+Requested interview with Bengals offensive coordinator Brian Callahan.

 Minnesota: Fired head coach Mike Zimmer and General Manager Rick Spielman on January 10.